rnajena/corfusi/README.md

 Only exact matches are allowed.
 This procedure determines the position of the ORF in the assembly.
 If necessary, the reverse complement of the new sequence is calculated, which corresponds to the second case, where the downstream region aligns before the upstream region.
-Finally, the sequence is updated and the corrected assembly and corresponding log file are saved.
+Finally, the genome sequence is updated in the specified regions and the corrected assembly and corresponding log file are saved.

 ![Simplified overview of the ORF correction workflow with cORFusi.](pics/workflow.png)
 ***Figure 1: Simplified overview of the ORF correction workflow with ``cORFusi``.***